XAP-Software/XAP-Software.github.io/_posts/2022-04-23-adding_multiple_images.md

 ```

 This class has two fields.
-One of them is a foreign key to the parent class and other field needs for storing images.
+One of them is a foreign key to the parent class and the other field is needed for storing images.

 ## Registering changes in admin panel